Rheumatic Heart Disease

-How does rheumatic heart disease affect pregnant women?
+How does rheumatic heart disease affect pregnant people?

-Rheumatic heart disease is especially dangerous for pregnant women.
+Rheumatic heart disease is especially dangerous for pregnant people.
 Pregnancy increases the amount of blood in your body.
-The heart has to work harder to pump the extra blood.
-A woman with damaged heart valves can have serious health issues during pregnancy.
-Her unborn baby’s health is also at risk.
+Your heart has to work harder to pump the extra blood.
+A person with damaged heart valves can have serious health issues during pregnancy.
+The fetus's health is also at risk.

 When should I call the doctor?

 Contact your healthcare provider if you experience new or worsened symptoms, including: